-Payments for wai ver services are not made through an approved MMIS. which system(s) to cocess by which payments are made and the entity that processes payments; (b) how and through the payments are processed; (c) how an audit trail is maintained for all state and federal funds the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on • ver services are made by a managed care entity or entities.
-The managed care entity is paid a dipayment per eligible enrollee through an approved MMIS.
-Describe how no oments are made to the managed care entity or entities:
+funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditur on the CMS-64: Payments for waiver services are not made through an approved MMIS.
+Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: Payments for waiver services are made by a managed care entity or entities.
+The managed care entity is paid a monthly capitated payment per eligible enrollee through an approved MMIS.
+Describe how payments are made to the managed care entity or entities: